amitthanki/store/README.md

 ## How to Run the Application

-You can run the application using IISExpress in Visual Studio 2019.
+You can run the application using IISExpress or Docker in Visual Studio 2019.

 You will need to install MongoDB if it is not installed.